olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 git push origin main
 ```

-Now, navigate to the `Actions` tab on your repo's Github URL.
+Now, navigate to the `Actions` tab on your repo's `GitHub` URL.
 You should see that a `workflow` with
 the name `Hello World` has run.
 Click on the workflow, and click on the latest commit.
 Click on the
 job `hello`.
 Now expand the step `say hello` to see its details.
 You should see the message
 `Hello, World!` printed to stdout.